Neuron-Chan/SOFE_Winter_2024-Notes/Engineering Economics/Lecture 1-3.md

 Each group will be composed by 5 people each of whom responsible for 1 part.
 [S.A.M.
 Software will be used](https://sam.nrel.gov/)

+<ins>Costs will have to include:</ins>

+a) Installation

+b) operations & maintenance

+c) Fuel

+d) Personnel

+e) Land

+f) Final disposal

+Each group will be expected to conduct proper literature review.
+A proposal of Hybrid A vs Hybrid B is expected (later on *compared for Economics* Considerations).
+A fina Presentation w/ pre-recorded video will be uploaded as part of the deliverables.

+All work & conclusions presented / written in reports / quizzes must be fully justified and explained.

+All exams are closed books, closed notes, unless stated differently.
+Exams might be on Canvas or on Paper.
+All quizzes are considered pop quizzes unless previously announced / or stated.

+Always have

+a) your Calculator
+b) Eng.
+Economics Formula Sheet

+Assignments, Mini Quizzes need to have the following characteristics:

+a) be legible
+b) have a cover page
+c) sent via elec
+d) might be scanned in Microsoft Word

 Subjects to be covered:

 - ***<ins>Introduction to Engineering Economics: Macro & Micro Economics</ins>***